(Levi ben Isaac of Carthage, writing as ben 'Or, "Son of Light"), 11th-century Kerdean

 Human worship does not sway these gods, but where people pour out prayer and sacrifice and hymns, there they also pour out vis [= chi, prana, mana, numen – Keje], and other spirits are drawn to this as flies to the blood at the altar.
 These spirits include ghosts, elementals, daimons of the air [djinn], and straying eidoloi [ka'u] of daimons, the eidoloi and emanations of angels, and even fallen angels.
 Visions and manifestations of these have aided in keeping rumors of the gods alive among the nations.

-As is well known, they displaced the dynasty of Kronos, bearing an emanation of Binah [Saturn], who succeeded the dynasty of Ouranos, bearing an emanation of Chokhmah [the stars].
+As is well known, Zeus displaced his father Kronos, who bore an emanation of Binah [Saturn] and succeeded Ouranos, who bore an emanation of Chokhmah [the stars].

-The Kerdeans have discovered that Zeus IX was the last of his dynasty, dying at the hands of Typhon, a demi-angelic daimon [ifrit], at the time of the Exodus of Israel from Egypt.
+The Kerdeans have discovered that Zeus died at the hands of Typhon, another demi-angelic daimon [ifrit], at the time of the Exodus of Israel from Egypt.
 Many others of his pantheon died or abdicated in the following centuries.
 The last Olympian to die was Pan, a daimon of the orders of Yesod and Netzach [Luna and Venus], who died the year the Nazarene was born.
 [Modern Kerdeans dispute Oridies' dates for the Exodus and the Typhonomachy.]

-Like the Olympians, the gods of Canaan and Babylon were ruled by a king of the order of Chesed, i.e. the Marduk.
+Like the Olympians, the gods of Canaan and Babylon were ruled by a king of the order of Chesed, i.e. the Marduk, not an individual but a dynasty.
 But the last Marduk was dead or deposed by the time of the Captivity of Israel in Babylon.

 The gods of the Indians and the Slavs are likewise ruled by kings of the order of Chesed [Jupiter], and these rule to this day.
 [These gods, Indra and Perun, or djinn bearing these titles, still live in the twentieth century. – Keje]